tidev/ti.map/README.md

 ## Legal

-This module is Copyright (c) 2010-2016 by Appcelerator, Inc. All Rights Reserved.
+This module is Copyright (c) 2010-present by Axway Appcelerator, Inc. All Rights Reserved.
 Usage of this module is subject to the Terms of Service agreement with Appcelerator, Inc.